Q4 Safe and Smart

 b.
 How it might impact your friends or family if they saw them.

-4. Write write up a short paragraph that explains in your own words, that includes some circumstances as in part 2, that can be used in your own social contract to be safe and smart.
+4. Think about a few times you felt that you, or someone you know, posted or shared a photo that didn't seem to use good judgement.
+Did it make you feel uncomfortable or concerned?
+Should this be something to include in your own social media contract to be safe and smart about?
 If you are working in a group, share and collaborate on a document for this part.

 Activity Three to Create a Social Media Poster